TomSB1423/Obsidian-Darkside20k/Projects/Darkside-20k/DarkSide-20k.md

 	-   Again, acrylic mediates neutrons to avoid [[Recoils]] mostly produced from the slightly radioactive LAr in the [[Veto]].
 The nuclear recoils could be mistaken for [[WIMP interactions]]
 -   [[TPC]] (UAr - underground Argon → contains no Ar-39, only Ar-40 which is not radioactive)
 	-   SiPM on top and bottom
+---
 Not actually up to date:
 ![[Schematic view of DS-2k detector.png]]

+---
+- Copper faraday cage?
+Where is this?
+	-   Helps with keeping E-field very homogeneous -> thin film metal field shaping rings #question - <u>Is this true?
+Where are the metal field shaping rings found?
+Don't think so</u>
+	-
 -   Abandons organic liquid scintillator veto - I think this was either previously done in DUNE/DS-50?
 	-   Due to significant performance advantages
 	-   Removal of this means that no cryostat is needed